Douglas Clague

-Early Years
+Early years

-Born in South Rhodesia, in 1917, Clague arrived in Hong Kong in 1940 as a lieutenant in the Royal Artillery, and on the outbreak of World War II became a prisoner in the Sham Shui Po PoW camp.
+Born in Southern Rhodesia, in 1917, Clague arrived in Hong Kong in 1940 as a lieutenant in the Royal Artillery, and on the outbreak of World War II became a prisoner in the Sham Shui Po PoW camp.
 He later escaped, and joined the British Army Aid Group in free China.
 On the ending of the war, he famously took the surrender of Japanese forces in Bangkok more or less single-handedly.

 Business career

 After the war, he became the tai-pan of the British Hong Kong hong Hutchison, better known as Hutchison Whampoa.
 He overstretched his finances, which resulted in HSBC taking over the firm, replacing Clague, and led to the sale of Hutchison Whampoa to Li Ka-Shing's Cheung Kong in 1979.

 Clague was also one of the commandants of the Royal Hong Kong Auxiliary Police Force, and a member of both the Executive and the Legislative Councils of Hong Kong, when he succeeded Cedric Blaker on 21 March 1958.
 From 1950 to 1951 he was President of the Gunners Roll of Hong Kong.

 Clague owned a lodge at Kam Tsin in the northern New Territories alongside many other wealthy people.

-He was also a racehorse owner and one time chairman of the Royal Hong Kong Jockey Club; it was under his tenure the Sha Tin Racecourse was developed.
+He was also a racehorse owner and one time chairman of the Royal Hong Kong Jockey Club; it was under his tenure that the Sha Tin Racecourse was developed.
 The Clague Garden Estate in Tsuen Wan is named for him, as he was also one of the longest serving chairmen of the Hong Kong Housing Society.